jmerizia/parallel-pytorch/README.md

 - [ ] CUDA support
 - [ ] Dockerfile
 - [ ] ability to run larger models on less GPU space with pipeline+offload
+- [ ] function to split pipeline layers by # params

 models
 - [X] minGPT